jeppe742/DeltaLakeReader/README.md

-`credential` used to authenticate against the storage account, can be either a SAS token, Access Keys or one of the `azure.identity` classes. [read more about authentication using Azure SDK](https://docs.microsoft.com/en-us/python/api/azure-storage-blob/azure.storage.blob.aio.blobserviceclient?view=azure-python#parameters).
+`credential` used to authenticate against the storage account, can be either a SAS token, Access Keys or one of the `azure.identity` classes.
+See [authentication using Azure SDK](https://docs.microsoft.com/en-us/python/api/azure-storage-blob/azure.storage.blob.aio.blobserviceclient?view=azure-python#parameters) for more information.

 ```python
 from deltalake import DeltaTable